Satellite-im/Warp/extensions/readme.md

 # Plugins

 These are implementation using warp modules.
-Some of the plugins written are examples to show how it can be used.
+Some plugins written are examples to show how it can be used.

 ## warp-pd-stretto